Help & Documentation Center

 Watts Charges

-Definition: A charge against a spouse who has exclusive use of a community property after separation.
+Definition: Commonly used to describe a charge against a spouse who has exclusive use of a community property after separation.
 It's essentially "rent" owed to the community for exclusive use.

 Timing of Acquisitions & Improvements